ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-introduction.rst

 firmware for each vehicle type.
 Currently there are 6 vehicle types: Plane, Copter, Rover, Sub, Blimp and AntennaTracker.
 Although There are a lot of common elements between different vehicle types, they are each different.
 For now we only have a :ref:`detailed description of the code structure for the Copter code <apmcopter-code-overview>`.

-Along with the \*.cpp files, each vehicle directory contains a make.inc file which lists library dependencies.
-The Makefiles read this to create the -I and -L flags for the build.
+Along with the \*.cpp files, each vehicle directory contains a wscript file which lists library dependencies.

 Libraries
 ---------